weiran-zsd/eslint-plugin-node/README.md

 - A: See [context.getFilename() in rule returns relative path](https://github.com/roadhump/SublimeLinter-eslint#contextgetfilename-in-rule-returns-relative-path) in the SublimeLinter-eslint FAQ.

 - Q: How to use the new eslint config with mixed commonjs and es modules?
 - A: The `recommended` config is no longer exported.
 You can create a config based on `recommended-script` and `recommended-module`.
+An example:

 ```js
 const nodeRecommendedScript = require("eslint-plugin-n/configs/recommended-script");